-The School will conduct fire drills in accordance with State law.
-Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
+The School will conduct all drills in accordance with State law.
+Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation, shelter or lockdown of the building.
 Evacuation plans will be posted in classrooms.
-Tornado drills will be conducted to make students aware of the safest location in case of severe weather.
+Shelter drills will be conducted to make students aware of the safest location in case of severe weather.